Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 <!-- #raw editable=true slideshow={"slide_type": ""} tags=["hide-cell"] raw_mimetype="" -->
 % This cell is only needed to produce a figure for display in the hard copy of the book.
-\adjustimage{max size={0.9\linewidth}{0.9\paperheight}, caption={\emph{\textbf{Figure 6.44}.
-An interactive map of the two layers reveal that some points are located outside of the Polygons.}}, center, nofloat}{../img/figure_6-44.png}
+\adjustimage{max size={0.9\linewidth}{0.9\paperheight}, caption={\emph{\textbf{Figure 6.45}.
+An interactive map of the two layers reveal that some points are located outside of the Polygons.}}, center, nofloat}{../img/figure_6-45.png}
 { \hspace*{\fill} \\}
 <!-- #endraw -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-_**Figure 6.44**.
+_**Figure 6.45**.
 An interactive map of the two layers reveal that some points are located outside of the Polygons._

-From **Figure 6.44**, we can see that some points are located outside of polygons in the areas close to the railway lines and the motorway.
+From Figure 6.45, we can see that some points are located outside of polygons in the areas close to the railway lines and the motorway.
 Is this a problem?
 It depends, but in certain cases, you might want to keep the information for the points that did not get a match based on the spatial relationship.
 We can achieve this by changing the `how` parameter into `left`, which keeps every row from the left member of the spatial join even when no match is found from the other layer:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}